-A grade 4 and above in GCSE Photography, would be useful, but does not limit entry to the course.
+Grade 4 in GCSE Photography or GCSE Art (if taken).
 A working knowledge of photography and photographic processes is desirable, although not essential, alongside a passion for the subject and a positive work ethic.
 Access to a digital SLR camera and Photoshop or a similar digital photographic editing software would also be desirable.